KarelZe/thesis/references/obsidian/chapters/🥠Selection of approaches (supervised).md

 <mark style="background: #BBFABBA6;">“Tabular data is a database that is structured in a tabular form.
 It arranges data elements in vertical columns (features) and horizontal rows (samples)” ([Yoon et al., 2020, p.
 1](zotero://select/library/items/XSYUS7JZ)) ([pdf](zotero://open-pdf/library/items/78GQQ36U?page=1&annotation=8MAKL2B9))</mark>

-Due to a unsatisfactory research situation, for trade calssification (see chapter [[👪Related work]]) we base
+Due to a unsatisfactory research situation, for trade calssification (see chapter [[👪Related Work]]) we base

 We define the following criteria a model should meet: